moekie123/rpi/README.md

 # Setup development environment

-- Execute setup.sh in the root directory of the project
+Startup docker-compose in the root directory